mwrock/shellout-experimental/README.md

 # shellout-experimental

-Cookbook for installing and reverting experimental mixlib-shellout Gem
+Cookbook for installing and reverting experimental mixlib-shellout Gem tracked via https://github.com/chef/mixlib-shellout/pull/110

 ## Supported environment
 This cookbook is intended to be run on the following environment: